-Sample filtered formation enthalpy (\tilde{H}{f}^{0}) data corresponding to premixed flame table is shown in Fig. 2.
-In this figure, G = 0 corresponds to the flame surface, defined as the location of the peak heat release rate.
-The filtering process results in a multidimensional table such that the filtered formation enthalpy is a function of the distance to the flame surface, equivalence ratio (through the mixture fraction), grid size, mixture fraction variance, and flame stretch rate.
+The schematics for freely propagating premixed flame (FPPF) and opposed jet flames are shown in Figure 2, while the calculation procedure for FPPF is shown in Figure 3.
+Sample filtered formation enthalpy, \tilde{H}{f}^{0} , data corresponding to the premixed flame table are shown in Figure 4.
+In this figure, G=0 corresponds to the flame surface, defined as the location of the peak heat release rate.
+The filtering process results in a multi-dimensional table such that the filtered formation enthalpy is a function of the distance to the flame surface, equivalence ratio (through the mixture fraction), grid size, mixture fraction variance, and flame stretch rate.